krcourville/eslint-config-csharp/README.md

 a team
 1. **centralized reference**: spend less time debating and getting team members up-so-speed more time creating profitable solutions.
-1. **best practices**: Some styles are derived from hard-earned experience and are in place help developers to avoid common pitfalls and sometimes very subtle issues.
+1. **best practices**: Best practices are derived from hard-earned experience and are provided to help developers to avoid common pitfalls.
 JavaScript, in particular, is very prone to mis-use as it is often regarded as a secondary language for hacking one-off functionality into place.